JohnOlutubo/influencer-marketing-analysis/README.md

 ### Transforming the data

 1. Unnecessary columns are removed by selectively retaining those deemed necessary.
-2. Youtube channel names are extracted from the first column.
+2. YouTube channel names are extracted from the first column.
 3. Column renaming is performed utilizing aliases.